 After you type those magic words (THE END) into your manuscript, and you’ve made several passes through it to get the story right, fix grammar errors and misspelled words, you will want to get some feedback.
 Many novelists recruit beta readers for this purpose.

 Before giving them a draft version of your manuscript, you need to be clear about what you expect from them.
 Below are the instructions I provided to my beta reader team.

-Profile of My Beta Reader Team
+My Beta Reader Team

 For my novel, The Thread, I convinced a handful of people whose opinion I respected to be beta readers.
 The group consisted of: